 Many of us use significant birthdays as a time to reflect on what we’re wearing.
 We ask ourselves, can I still wear this?
 The dreaded phrase “age appropriate” comes up a lot.
 Is age appropriate scaring you?
 Do you equate age appropriate with frumpy?
 Do you wonder what you should not be wearing at your current age (or any age)?

 How to dress “age appropriate” is one of the top requests I get from my clients.
+Here’s a way to do this in a way that still honors your personal style.

 Things that do not fit, are the wrong size or a size you will never wear again